codemeta/codemeta/crosswalks/Citation_File_Format_1.2.0.README.md

 #### CFF to CodeMeta

-In some cases, the following CFF fields may be mappable to `downloadURL`:
+In some cases, the following CFF fields may be mappable to `installURL`:

 - `url`, when the URL points to a URL where the software is installed
 - `repository`, when the repository provides an installed artifact of the software